 Newman's speckled skinks are diurnal and strongly heliothermic.
 They are relatively wary compared to other species of skinks which occur sympatrically, and retreat quickly when approached.
-They are largely terrestrial but will climb low low vegetation or debris to bask.
-When not active basking or foraging, they take refuge under rocks and logs, or in dense vegetation / leaf litter.
-On Takapourewa / Stephen's Island they have been recorded taking refuge in seabird burrows and being preyed upon by Tuatara (Sphenodon punctatus).
+They are largely terrestrial but will climb onto low vegetation or debris to bask.
+When not active basking or foraging, they take refuge under rocks and logs, or in dense vegetation/leaf litter.
+On Takapourewa / Stephen's Island, they have been recorded taking refuge in seabird burrows and being preyed upon by Tuatara (Sphenodon punctatus).

 They occupy a wide range of habitats including pebble banks or dense vegetation in coastal areas, as well as grassland, rock piles, and open areas in forest and scrub.